 In industry settings, pressure washers are used for de-icing planes, cleaning railroad freight cars, and sanitizing food processing equipment.
-For homeowners, the uses of pressure washers beyond decks is to brighten their home’s curb appeal by using light and medium-duty versions of pressure washers to clean:
+For homeowners, the use of pressure washers beyond decks are to brighten their home’s curb appeal by using light and medium-duty versions of pressure washers to clean:

 - Outdoor play structures

 - Garbage cans

 Pressure washers are also great for fast prep of outdoor surfaces you plan to paint or stain.
 Pressure washers quickly strip peeling paint and remove old stains from wooden siding, decks, fencing, and furniture.
 Just wait for it to dry, and you’re ready to paint or stain.